airbnb/lottie/android-compose.md

 1. A `KeyPath`.
 A KeyPath is a path to the animation node that has the property that you want to animate.
 Refer to the docs for `KeyPath` on how to construct one.
 1. A `LottieValueCallback` that will get called on each frame or a single value that will be returned on every frame until you update it.

-You use those three to cosntruct a `LottieDynamicProperties` object like this:
+You use those three to construct a `LottieDynamicProperties` object like this:
 ```kotlin
 val dynamicProperties = rememberLottieDynamicProperties(
     rememberLottieDynamicProperty(